 What we do Research and Enterprise provides support to our academic colleagues to help them identify and secure funding for their research, develop impact and help make their expertise and intellectual property available to non-academic users.
-This area of the website explains the services we provide, offers some initial advice and guidance on some specialist processes (and associated terminology) and provides the contacts to access a range of support services and resources.

 We are keen to improve the services we offer and welcome feedback and encourage you to contact us at any time.

 Director, Research and Enterprise